sacielo/markdown-cv/index.md

 <a href="https://sacielo.github.io/markdown-cv/"> sacielo.github.io/markdown-cv </a> (recommended)

 ## Skills and Experience
-> _"[...] the Universe as a whole, in its full complexity, cannot be represented by any simulation smaller than itself." - I. Asimov_
+> _"[...] the Universe as a whole, in its full complexity, cannot be represented by any simulation smaller than itself." <br> - I. Asimov_

 ### Key abilities
 `HPC`